sitamgithub-MSIT/MalDetect/README.md

 To get started with the project, without too much hassle, follow these steps (not ordered necessarily):

 1. Visit the repository: `git clone https://github.com/sitamgithub-MSIT/capstone-project2.git`
-2. Under notebook folder, you will find the `1.
+2. Under the notebook folder, you will find the `1.
 EDA MALARIA.ipynb` and `2.
 MODEL TRAINING(model_name).ipynb` notebooks.
 These notebooks contain the code for data preprocessing, data augmentation, model training, and performance evaluation.
 3. Run those notebooks to perform EDA and model training and evaluation.
 Google Colab can be used to run the notebooks.
 T4 GPU configuration is sufficient to run the notebooks.
 4. Just upload the notebooks to Google Colab and run them in the Colab environment.
 5. Install the required dependencies using the `requirements.txt` file in colab environment.